-Interior design was aiming higher than ever in 2020, as statement ceilings were set to be the trend of the year.
-With searches for 'statement ceilings' up 310% on Pinterest, it's evident that itwas out with the feature wall and in with the feature fifth wall.
+Interior design is aiming higher than ever, as statement ceilings become all the rage.
+With searches for 'statement ceilings' up 310% on Pinterest, it's clear that it was out with the feature wall and in with the feature fifth wall.

 As a result, we believe it our duty to show you how a dark painted ceiling can make all the difference and how to make it work in your home.